Tesseract22/catlang/README.md

 # Catlang (temporary name)
 A research language mainly to educate myself about compiler construction and optimization.
+Calang's compiler is currently written in `Zig`, and aims to be self-hosted in the future.

 Catlang can be compiled to x86-64 nasm.